 Project DEgree Program

 Project DEgree is a new program at the PCC Southeast Campus.
-It offers students between the ages of 18 and 26 with a GED or high school diploma a group (cohort) approach to DE classes.
+It offers students between the ages of 18 and 26 with a high school diploma (or high school equivalency) a group (cohort) approach to DE classes.
 Visit the Project DEgree website for eligibility and benefit information.

 - To be sure you are in the appropriate classes, you'll need to take reading, writing and mathematics placement tests.
 For specific information, contact the campus testing center nearest you.